Dataconomy

 Lastly, turning our attention to TikTok, Rival IQ’s report reveals a noteworthy downturn in brand engagement on the platform.
 With an average engagement rate of 5.69% per clip in the previous year, the rate of engagement from TikTok referrals has halved over the span of just one year.

 However, it’s crucial to note that despite this decline, TikTok’s brand engagement rates still surpass those of other social media platforms.
+To take advantage of that visibility, some creators choose to buy TikTok followers as a way to strengthen their presence while building organic reach.
 This indicates that although there has been a reduction in engagement, the opportunity for brands to capture attention and interact with their audience on TikTok remains substantial.

 This is especially true as user interaction patterns evolve, TikTok’s algorithm undergoes adjustments to prioritize different types of content, and the competition intensifies with more brands actively posting.
 For brands that navigate these changes successfully, TikTok continues to offer a fertile ground for engaging with a wide and varied audience.